juliannehiew/Project-1-Prophet-Stock-Forecast/README.md

-  # Part 7: Comparision of Stock Performance
+  # Part 7: Comparison of Stock Performance

  One of the most commonly used and talked about risk measures in investing is the Sharpe Ratio.
 Sharpe Ratio tells an analyst the return per unit of risk.
 In other words, how much extra return you will receive per unit of risk that you take on.
 Any Sharpe Ratio above 1.00 generally means the portfolio or stock is acceptable to hold because you are receiving an excess return per unit of risk.
 Anything above 2.00 or 3.00 is considered very good.
 The opposite can be said for anything with a Sharpe Ratio below 1.00, where it may worry an investor that they are putting their money into a more risky asset.